-- Two 20th century buildings (the 1960s flats next to Third Avenue, and the Thanet Indoor Bowls Centre, which was built in the 1980s) make a negative contribution to the character and appearance of the Conservation Area - A small single garage facing the open green area at the end of Fifth Avenue, and a pair of garages next to No. 6 Eastern Esplanade, are both unwelcome intrusions - Some of the historic buildings have been adversely affected by unsympathetic alterations, such as the ground and first floor extensions to Grosvenor Court in First Avenue - Some of the buildings, such as the Newgate Gap Edwardian Shelter and the early 20th century terraced houses (Nos.
+- Two 20th century buildings (the 1960s flats next to Third Avenue, and the Thanet Indoors Bowls Centre, which was built in the 1980s) make a negative contribution to the character and appearance of the Conservation Area - A small single garage facing the open green area at the end of Fifth Avenue, and a pair of garages next to No. 6 Eastern Esplanade, are both unwelcome intrusions - Some of the historic buildings have been adversely affected by unsympathetic alterations, such as the ground and first floor extensions to Grosvenor Court in First Avenue - Some of the buildings, such as the early 20th century terraced houses (Nos.
 9-12) facing Lewis Crescent, are in very poor condition